School Vouchers: A Potential Boost for K-12 eLearning

 January 23, 2017

 So far, few American educators have expressed full support for the appointment of Betsy DeVos as Secretary of Education.
 Many teachers’ unions fear the newly appointed secretary will not serve as an advocate for public education.
-Indeed, only days after her announced appointment in late November, the American Federation of Teachers issued a tersely worded response: “In nominating DeVos, Trump makes it loud and clear that his education policy will focus on privatizing, defunding and destroying public education in America.
-DeVos has no meaningful experience in the classroom or in our schools.
-The sum total of her involvement has been spending her family’s wealth in an effort to dismantle public education in Michigan.”
+Indeed, only days after her announced appointment in late November, the American Federation of Teachers issued a tersely worded response: “In nominating DeVos, Trump makes it loud and clear that his education policy will focus on privatizing, defunding and destroying public education in America.”
 What the American Federation of Teachers and its members primarily fear is DeVos’s track record of supporting school vouchers.
 While school vouchers are far from perfect, they may have one silver lining.
 School vouchers hold the potential to finally give K-12 eLearning a significant and long overdue boost.

 How School Vouchers Work